sonic-net/SONiC/doc/path_tracing/path_tracing_midpoint.md

 To validate PT Midpoint, two test cases are added to the existing PortMgr unit test (`portmgr_ut.cpp`):

 - `ConfigurePortPTDefaultTimestampTemplate` writes a port configuration to the CONFIG_DB (without specifying the PT Timestamp Template) and verifies that PortMgr correctly propagates the PT Midpoint parameters to the APP_DB.
-- `ConfigurePortPTTimestampTemplate2` writes a port configuration to the CONFIG_DB (with a specific PT Timestamp Template) and verifies that PortMgr correctly propagates the PT Midpoint parameters to the APP_DB.
+- `ConfigurePortPTNonDefaultTimestampTemplate` writes a port configuration to the CONFIG_DB (with a specific PT Timestamp Template) and verifies that PortMgr correctly propagates the PT Midpoint parameters to the APP_DB.

 #### Test cases for OrchAgent

 To validate PT Midpoint, two test cases are added to the existing PortsOrch unit test (`portsorch_ut.cpp`):

 - `PortPTConfigDefaultTimestampTemplate` writes a port configuration to the APPL_DB (with PT Interface ID non-zero and default PT Timestamp Template) and verifies that PortsOrch propagates the PT Midpoint parameters to the ASIC_DB.
-- `PortPTConfigTimestampTemplate2` writes a port configuration to the APPL_DB (with PT Interface ID non-zero and PT Timestamp Template specified) and verifies that PortsOrch correctly propagates the PT Midpoint parameters to the ASIC_DB.
+- `PortPTConfigNonDefaultTimestampTemplate` writes a port configuration to the APPL_DB (with PT Interface ID non-zero and PT Timestamp Template specified) and verifies that PortsOrch correctly propagates the PT Midpoint parameters to the ASIC_DB.

 ### System Test cases

 To validate PT Midpoint, two test cases are added to the existing `tests/test_port.py` (in the `sonic-swss` repository):

 - `test_PortPtDefaultTimestampTemplate` writes a port configuration to the CONFIG_DB (with PT Interface ID non-zero and default PT Timestamp Template) and verifies that APPL_DB and ASIC_DB are updated correctly.
-- `test_PortPtTimestampTemplate2` writes a port configuration to the CONFIG_DB (with PT Interface ID non-zero and PT Timestamp Template specified) and verifies that APPL_DB and ASIC_DB are updated correctly.
+- `test_PortPtNonDefaultTimestampTemplate` writes a port configuration to the CONFIG_DB (with PT Interface ID non-zero and PT Timestamp Template specified) and verifies that APPL_DB and ASIC_DB are updated correctly.

 ## Open/Action items

 The PT Midpoint feature proposed in this document depends on the following PRs:

-- Add CLI commands for SRv6 Path Tracing: https://github.com/sonic-net/sonic-utilities/pull/2983.
+- [SONiC CLI] Add CLI commands for SRv6 Path Tracing: https://github.com/sonic-net/sonic-utilities/pull/2983.
 - [orchagent] Add support for SRv6 Path Tracing Midpoint: https://github.com/sonic-net/sonic-swss/pull/2903
+- [sonic-yang-models] Add Path Tracing attributes to SONiC Port YANG model: https://github.com/sonic-net/sonic-buildimage/pull/16758

 ## References